holajoyceciao/Non-dangerous-Fungi-Model/README.md

 # Non-dangerous-Fungi-Model
-This app is trained with 1,001 images with 10 classes of fungi using fine-tuning Resnet18.
+This model is trained with 1,001 images with 10 classes of fungi using fine-tuning Resnet18.

 #### Source
 - [Data]()